 Abstract

-We documented relative growth rates and activities of extracellular hydrolytic enzymes (EHEs) of one marine-derived tropical strain of Fusarium equiseti originally isolated from Malaysia, and two polar strains of Pseudogymnoascus spp. from Antarctica and Arctic, under varying temperatures and different nutrient conditions.
+We documented relative growth rates and activities of extracellular hydrolytic enzymes (EHEs) of one marine-derived tropical strain of Fusarium equiseti originally isolated from Malaysia, and two polar strains of Pseudogymnoascus spp. from Antarctica and the Arctic, under varying temperatures and different nutrient conditions.
 Relative growth rates (R) and activities (RA) of protease, amylase and cellulase were screened in seawater nutrient assay plates augmented with either skim milk, soluble starch, or carboxylmethylcellulose with trypan blue, respectively, across culture temperatures between 5 and 40°C. Measures of R were fitted into third-degree polynomial and Brière-2 temperature-dependent models to estimate optimum temperatures for growth (Topt) and maximum growth rates (Rmax), and used to calculate temperature coefficients (Q10) and activation energies (Ea) for growth.
 All studied strains showed highest R and RA when grown under skim milk nutrient assay.
 Topt for growth in F. equiseti was 25°C, and 20°C in Pseudogymnoascus spp.
 Only F. equiseti showed cellulase activity.
 The data suggest a preference for protein-based over plant-derived substrates for metabolism in these fungal strains.
-The tropical F. equiseti could utilise higher levels of thermal energy for growth than the polar strains of Pseudogymnoascus spp., implying adaptation of these fungi to specific biogeographical regions.
+The tropical F. equiseti could utilise higher levels of thermal energy for growth than the polar strains of Pseudogymnoascus spp., implying adaptation of these fungi to different biogeographical regions.

 Keywords: Ascomycota; extracellular enzymes; growth rate; seawater; temperature.